kolergy/agent_bean/README.md

 - **Action Execution**: Agent Bean can perform various actions.
 The actions are defined in the setings file and can be easily extended. curently

 implemented actions:
+  -  **free**: freetext query
   -  **summarize**: generate a summary of the provided text
   -  **search**: perform a search on the net
-  -  **free**: freetext query
   -  **split**: split a task executable actions
   -  **code**: generate code
   -  **code_quality**: analyse the quality of the code (not yet working well)
-  -  **requirements**: generate requirements
+  -  **project_requirements**: generate requirements
-  -  **team_manager**: experimental agent to bheave as a team manager, to see how a llm could bheave as a manager
+  -  **team_manager**: experimental agent to bheave as a team manager, to see how a llm could bheave writing speaches for a team manager.

 The agent is continuously evolving, with new capabilities being added regularly.

 ## Current limitations:
-- when modifying the settings fileit needs to be re uploaded for the changes to take effects
+- When modifying the settings file, it needs to be re uploaded for the changes to take effects
 - It is not yet able to interact with files
 - Load on 4 or 8 bit loading works except for GPTQ or GGML quantized models!? (they use a different proces for loading that needs to be implemented)
 - Imprecise memory estimation for models
-- display of system status ram / vram not working
+- Tested only on linux up to now but should work on windows and Mac as well (not tested)

 Using local generation with transformers models:
 - you need at least 16GB of video RAM to run 15B models in 4bits to be able to have correct coding and splitting result